patbenatar/trellio/README.md

 * Posts voicemail recording to Trello card
 * Posts voicemail transcription to Trello card
 * Play a custom voicemail message
+* Blacklist that directs unwanted calls straight to voicemail

+## Blacklist

+To access the blacklist, navigate to `http://YOURSERVER/blacklists` in the browser.

 ## Dependencies